gvwilson/thirdbit/_posts/2018/2018-05-30-late-nights-thoughts.md

       live coding is just teaching by demonstration, and cats do that with their kittens.
       And yeah,
-      I do occasionally pick up something new...
+      I do occasionally pick up something new…
     </p>
   </blockquote>
 </div>